TheTallProgrammer/Logan/README.md

-# Logan
+# Logan Falkenberg
-A new programmer that's just eager to learn.
+A programmer that's just eager to learn.